Development of a structured, turbulent solar wind as a result of interchange reconnection: Constraints on the reconnection wind drive mechanism based on PSP observations

 The requirements for interchange reconnection driven outflow and heating to drive an outgoing wind are given in Eqs.~(\ref{eqn:F_B0}) and (\ref{eqn:AlfvenThresh}).
 The resulting wind solutions shown in Figs.~\ref{fig:v_all} and \ref{fig:v_400} extend out to 12.5$R_\odot$, which overlaps with the distance of closest approach of PSP to the sun.
 Thus, a comparison of the wind solutions with the local PSP measurements may be able to further constrain the dynamics of the wind drive mechanism.

-The E10 data from PSP and associated reconnection modeling suggested that the Alfv\'en speed $v_{Ar}$ associated with the reconnecting magnetic field was around 400$km/s$ \citep{Bale22}.
-The profile of the wind velocity in Fig.~\ref{fig:v_400} suggests that the velocity at 12.5$R_\odot$ is of the same order, which is consistent with the typical wind velocity measured at this distance from the sun \citep{Bale22}.
+The E10 data from PSP and associated reconnection modeling suggested that the Alfv\'en speed $v_{Ar}$ associated with the reconnecting magnetic field during interchange reconnection near the solar surface was around 400$km/s$ \citep{Bale23}.
+The profile of the wind velocity in Fig.~\ref{fig:v_400} suggests that the velocity at 12.5$R_\odot$ is of the same order, which is consistent with the typical wind velocity measured at this distance from the sun \citep{Bale23}.
 However, while the velocity profile in Fig.~\ref{fig:v_400} matches the observational constraints, the Alfv\'en speed shown in this figure is well below the measured value of around 100$km/s$ \citep{Phan22}.
 The magnetic field at 12.5$R_\odot$ shown in Fig.~\ref{fig:B} of $\approx 600nT$ is consistent with measurements, which implies that the low Alfv\'en speed is a consequence of the plasma density being too high.
-Because the entire density profile is controlled by the particle flux in the low corona, the implication is that the density $n_0$ at the reconnection site, which was taken to be around $10^9/cm^3$ is too high.
+Because the entire density profile is controlled by the particle flux in the low corona, the implication is that the density $n_0$ at the reconnection site, which was taken to be around $10^9/cm^3$ in the closed flux region and $10^8/cm^3$ in the open flux region, is too high.
+This density was determined from the inferred value of Alfv\'en speed of interchange reconnection in the low corona of around 370$km/s$ with a magnetic field of 4.5$G$ \citep{Bale23}.

+The Alfv\'en speed of the reconnecting magnetic field in the low corona is strongly constrained by the PSP observations as is the total magnetic field strength in the low corona.
+The density could be reduced if the reconnecting component of the magnetic was smaller than the total magnetic field, leaving the Alf\'en speed based on the reconnecting component of the magnetic field unchanged.
+However, the powerlaw index of energetic particles produced during reconnection is sensitive to the ratio of the reconnecting to the guide magnetic fields \citep{Arnold21,Bale23}.
+Indeed, essentially no energetic particles are produced in the strong guide field limit.
+Thus, reducing the inferred density at the reconnection site by reducing the reconnecting magnetic field component is not an option.